qporzk/BDB-Slayer/docs/Modifications/OPVAdjustment.md

   - Clockwise increases pressure
   - One quarter turn is approximately equal to 1 bar of adjustment
 - Replace the locking collar
-- Slide the tubae back on
+- Slide the tube back on
 - Slide the clamp back on
 - Turn on machine and test pressure
   - Install portafilter with blind basket